Preparing For Your Test

 For maximum accuracy across tests, try to keep your circumstances as similar as possible.
 Scan at the same time of day and follow the same eating schedule, for example.

 Our table has a maximum weight limit of 350lbs.
-We are unable to test pregnant women.
+We are unable to test pregnant women and children younger than 14 years old.

 TEST PREP 101